lautaro-caylent/policy_fetcher/README.md

 # Policy Fetcher
-This humble script is meant to help you assess how many **attached** policies are using a given **policy action**, it will also list all the Groups, Users and Roles that consume these policies.
+This humble script is meant to help you make security assessment by checking how many **attached** policies are using a given **policy action**, it will also list all the Groups, Users and Roles that consume these policies and output everything into a formated text File.

 The script uses the provided **action** string to look for any policies that contain given action.
-It's **not** necessarily a complete action, see the examples directory for outputs given the following action strings:
+It's **not** necessarily a complete action, you can use a "wildcard" search by providing an incomplete action.
+See the examples directory for outputs given the following action strings:
-- route53
+- "**route53**": Every action that contains route53 in it, this would search for all route53 related policies (E.g. route53:*).
-- ec2:Delete
+- "**ec2:Delete**": Every delete action over EC2 resources (E.g. ec2:DeleteLaunchTemplate, ec2:DeleteNatGateway, ec2:DeleteRouteTable).
-- ec2:TerminateInstances
+- "**ec2:TerminateInstances**": Only policies allowing this specific action.

 ## Prerequisites
  - Have CLI access to the AWS account where to look for the policies.